Instead of braising in the oven all day, enjoy healthy Pressure Cooker Pork Roast with Apple Gravy.

 - 3 tablespoons butter

 - 3 tablespoons flour

-This post was originally created in Sept 2016 and has been updated with more fun facts and tidbits for your reading pleasure.
+This post was originally created in Sept 2016 and has been updated in August 2018 with more fun facts and tidbits for your reading pleasure.